shubham0d/MBR-extractor/README.md

 # MBR-extractor
-A python based tool to extract the MBR and parse its data.
+A python based tool to extract and parse the MBR (Master Boot Record) data.